4

 Pin the trim on, keeping the fleece tucked in as close to the trim center as you can.

-Sew trim on, all the way to th
+Sew trim on, all the way to the next corner.

 When you come to your first corner...you need to form a mitered corner.